Bangkok Air Pollution Forces 352 Schools To Close - UrduPoint

 Prime Minister Paetongtarn Shinawatra, who is currently attending the World Economic Forum in Switzerland, called for tougher measures to tackle pollution on Thursday, including limiting construction in the capital and seeking cooperation from nearby countries.

-Neighbouring Vietnam and Cambodia's biggest cities also ranked in IQAir's top 10 most-polluted major cities globally on Friday, with Ho Chi Minh City reaching second and Phnom Penh fifth.
+Cities in neighbouring Vietnam and Cambodia also ranked high on IQAir's most-polluted list on Friday, with Ho Chi Minh second and Phnom Penh fifth.

-Cambodia's Environment Ministry spokesman Khvay Atitya told reporters on Thursday that the air quality in the country was within safe levels.
+Cambodia's environment ministry confirmed on Friday that the air quality in Phnom Penh and three other provinces had reached a "red level", meaning highly polluted.

-"Other countries have their own standards.
-Cambodia has our own standard to determine the air quality," he told reporters, adding that authorities had not issued any emergency measures.
+The ministry said in a statement that the air pollution was caused by climate change, waste incineration and forest fires, and urged the public to monitor their health and avoid outdoor activities.

 Recent Stories